 Funding for schools to develop their music offer

-MyHub funding cannot finance the music curriculum.
+The MyHub grant cannot be used to fund the statutory music curriculum.

-One Education Music is MyHub’s commissioned partner for the delivery of instrumental and singing tuition across Manchester, but schools may use other providers who meet the needs of the schools and who can provide appropriate references to their teaching and musical competence.
+One Education Music is MyHub’s commissioned lead partner for the delivery of instrumental and singing tuition across Manchester, but schools may use other providers who meet the needs of the schools and who can provide appropriate references to their teaching and musical competence.

-What is First Access (WCET)
+What is First Access (WCET) ?

-Normally it is in a large group or whole class setting for a sustained period of time, but classes may be split.
+Normally it is in a large group or whole class setting but classes may be split.
 After this opportunity all pupils should be able to make an informed choice about continuing to learn a musical instrument.
 This may be continuing to learn the same or a different musical instrument.

 Schools are then able to plan further instrumental provision for those pupils who wish to continue learning the instrument of their choice.
 Many schools buy in ensemble delivery to allow pupils to continue playing in a large group / ensemble setting to follow on from their First Access experience.